Alex Norén: Amateur career

 He attended Oklahoma State University in the United States.
+Highlights include: One top-10 finish during his freshman year, concluding the season ranked No. 13 in Region V and was named to the GCAA All-Central Region team.
+His sophomore year included the first career top-five finish of his career, tying for third at the Inverness Intercollegiate.
+He finished the year being named to the Academic All-Big 12 first-team selection and was also selected as a member of the All-Central Region squad.
+His junior year, he posted six top-10 finishes, was a first-team All-Big 12 selection and was also an All-Central Region pick.
+He was part of the team that lead the Oklahoma State Cowboys to a team victory at the Jerry Pate.

 Professional career

 Norén turned professional at the end of 2005 and gained a place on Europe's second tier Challenge Tour by reaching the final stage of the European Tour qualifying school.
 In his rookie season he claimed his maiden professional victory at the Rolex Trophy, and ended the year in 3rd place on the Challenge Tour Rankings to graduate to the elite European Tour for 2007.

 Norén had a solid rookie season on the European Tour in 2007 and improved on that the following year to finish in 31st place on the Order of Merit.
 He made the cut at the 2008 Open Championship and was in the top 10 going into day 3, before eventually finishing in a tie for 19th place.

 Norén won his first title on the European Tour in September 2009 at the Omega European Masters, where he finished 20 under par to win by two strokes over Bradley Dredge.
 Norén finished the season ranked 25th on the Race To Dubai.